|MAN A95 (Euro 6) – Second Production Batch

-This is the fifth batch of MAN A95 buses supplied for the Singapore bus industry, as well as the second batch of Euro VI (or Euro 6) MAN A95 buses since the initial 3 batches delivered with Euro V engines.
+This is the fifth batch of MAN A95 buses supplied for the Singapore bus industry, as well as the second batch of Euro VI (or Euro 6) MAN A95 buses since the initial 3 batches were delivered with Euro V engines.
 These buses bear a large number of similarities with the fourth batch of MAN A95 buses, such as their powertrain components and interior cabin layout.
 Minor design changes are aplenty and summarized at the end of the article.

 Check out the main article: MAN A95 for more technical-related background information on the bus model.

 MAN A95 (Euro 6) – Second Production Batch

 The 111 MAN A95 Euro 6 Batch 2 buses would be registered as SG6172K – SG6282B.
 Registration began on 20 March 2020 with the first unit SG6172K leased to SMRT Buses.
 The last few buses were registered in October 2021.
 The pace of bus registrations was slow owing to a large excess of buses in the LTA storage fleet; as of mid-February 2021, only 26 buses had been registered.

 |Basic Technical Specifications|